 The Project area is predominately mapped as a 'Medium Potential Bushfire Intensity' Bushfire Prone Area (DSDMIP, 2018).
 Bushfire 'season', as described by Queensland Fire and Emergency Services, normally commences in North Queensland around July.
-The eastern extent of the Draft Alignment is identified as experiencing a peak in risk during spring while the remainder of the alignment experiences a bushfire season during winter and spring.
+The eastern extent of the Preferred Alignment is identified as experiencing a peak in risk during spring while the remainder of the Preferred Alignment experiences a bushfire season during winter and spring.
 The threat of bushfires increases with periods of reduced rainfall and increased temperatures, which can increase the amount of dry grass available to burn.

-Chapter 5 Climate considered four Bureau of Meteorology (BoM) stations (Townsville Aero, Ingham Composite, Charters Towers Airport, Georgetown Post Office).
+Chapter 5 Climate considered five Bureau of Meteorology (BoM) stations (Townsville Aero, Ingham Composite, Charters Towers Airport, Georgetown Post Office).
 The climate statistics from them show the highest recorded temperature for the Project corridor is +43.4°C (Ingham).
 Mean maximum temperatures values are highest at Georgetown in both winter (28.8°C) and summer (34.7°C).
 Mean rainfall values collected from the four BoM stations highlight the distinct wet (summer) and dry (winter) seasons experienced by the region, as well as the large variation in rainfall amounts received across the wider area.

-Climate modelling from the Commonwealth Scientific and Industrial Research Organisation (CSIRO) and BoM projects a temperature rise of $0.5 \,^{\circ}$ C to $1.3 \,^{\circ}$ C and an $\pm 10\%$ rainfall changes by 2030 in the North Queensland region (full range of emission scenario).
+Climate modelling from the Commonwealth Scientific and Industrial Research Organisation (CSIRO) and BoM projects a temperature rise of 0.5 °C to 1.3 °C and an ±10% rainfall changes by 2030 in the North Queensland region (full range of emission scenario).